-- 3.1 The Council's corporate risk management policy and framework is included at appendix A. - 3.2 The risk management policy and framework specifies how the Council seeks to manage and control risk, and defines the roles and responsibilities of each stakeholder in the risk management process.
+- 3.1 The Council's corporate risk management policy and framework is included at appendix A. There have been minor changes to reflect the evolving organisation of the Council. - 3.2 The risk management policy and framework specifies how the Council seeks to manage and control risk, and defines the roles and responsibilities of each stakeholder in the risk management process.

-4 THE CORPORATE RISK REGISTER FOR 2015/16
+4 THE CORPORATE RISK REGISTER FOR 2017/18

-- 4.1 The summary corporate risk register for 2015/16 is included at appendix B. - 4.2 All the key risks faced by the Council are presented, together with the controls in place to mitigate these risks and an assessment of whether each is considered to be a high, medium, or low risk.
-Each of the risks listed in the summary is supported by a fuller risk analysis, which is available on request.
+- 4.1 The summary corporate risk register for 2017/18 is included at appendix B. - 4.2 All the key risks faced by the Council are presented, together with the controls in place to mitigate these risks and an assessment of whether each is considered to be a high, medium, or low risk.
+Each of the risks listed is supported by a fuller risk analysis that is available on request. - 4.3 The CRR is underpinned by operational risk registers (ORRs) owned by each Assistant Director that identify the risks and mitigation controls which apply to each of the Council's directorates.
+They form part of a continual review and are monitored at Leadership Team meetings.
+The ORRs are available on request.

-- 4.3 The CRR is to be underpinned by operational risk registers (ORRs) owned by each Assistant Director that identify the risks and mitigation controls that apply to each of the Council's directorates.
-These ORRs are currently under development and, once completed, will be available on request. - 4.4 As part of the 2015/16 Internal Audit programme, risk management is reviewed as is relevant to the audit being undertaken.
-Tests will seek to confirm that controls are in place and operating well to mitigate risk.
+4.4 As part of the 2017/18 Internal Audit programme, risk management is reviewed, where it is relevant to the audit being undertaken.
+Tests seek to confirm that controls are in place and operating well to mitigate risk.

-5 PRINCIPAL CHANGES TO THE CORPORATE RISK REGISTER FOR 2015/16.
+5 CHANGES AND ITEMS CONSIDERED FOR INCLUSION ON THE CORPORATE RISK REGISTER FOR 2017/18